Eschatologue/CM_wiki/docs/spells/1st-level.md

 Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.

-When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
-A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or fall prone.
+When the grease appears, each creature standing in its area must succeed on a Dexterity Saving Throw or fall prone.
+A creature that enters the area or ends its turn there must also succeed on a Dexterity Saving Throw or fall prone.

 ### Guiding Bolt
 *1st-level evocation*